 - Costs due to the emission of greenhouse gases are not location specific, as they are relevant on a global scale.
-As a consequence all the variation is caused by the emission factor of a vehicle or the underlying electricity production process. - Besides variations in emission factors the costs due to airborne pollutants are determined by the geographical location within Germany, which is important for the formation of secondary pollutants and population affected by long-range pollutant transport, and by the local scale population affected. - Noise costs are determined by the time of day, the total vehicle flow and vehicle speeds (both influencing the background noise the higher the existing background noise level the lower the costs of an additional vehicle), and the population affected.
+As a consequence all the variation is caused by the emission factor of a vehicle or the underlying electricity production process. - Besides variations in emission factors the costs due to airborne pollutants are determined by the local meteorology (mainly by the average wind speed) and by the geographical location within Germany, which is important for the formation of secondary pollutants and the size of the population affected by long-range pollutant transport.

+• Noise costs are mainly determined by the time of day (higher disturbance effect of noise during the night) as well as the number of vehicles and their speeds, and the resulting background noise.
+The higher the existing background noise level is, the lower the costs of an additional vehicle.